UVU closes its first season in the WAC with an 18-15 overall record and an 11-5 league mark.

-The 2012 season marked Sam Atoa's 14th year as the head coach at Utah Valley University.
-During his tenure, the Wolverines have posted a 313-144 overall record, including a 175-113 mark in 10 NCAA Division I seasons.
+The 2013 season marked Sam Atoa's 15th year as the head coach at Utah Valley University.
+During his tenure, his Wolverines have posted a 331-159 overall record (.675 winning percentage), including a 193-128 mark in 11 NCAA Division I seasons (.601 winning percentage).

 In 2010, Atoa once again led his Wolverines to a 20+ win season as they finished with an impressive 21-11 overall record.
 His team once again finished atop the Great West as well, as they went 9-3 which was good enough for second place.